What is The YES Foundation?

 About 5% of our district’s budget comes from the support of district families (and community supporters) in the form of YES and PTA/PTO contributions!

-As noted above, state, federal, and local funding are not enough to cover your child's education due to drastic cuts in California’s educational funding over the past 30 years.
+State, federal, and local funding are not enough to cover your child's education due to drastic cuts in California’s educational funding over the past 30 years.
 Today the state ranks 41st in school spending and as a result, programs including art, music and libraries that used to be included in standard public school curriculum are at risk of being discontinued or severely scaled back.

 The below information is provided by the Ross Valley School District.

-The goal of implementing LCFF was to simplify and provide the same base grant amount of funding by grade level for each and every district throughout the State, plus provide additional funding for students of greater need with Supplemental and Concentration Funding.
+The goal of implementing LCFF is to simplify and provide the same base grant amount of funding by grade level for each and every district throughout the State, plus provide additional funding for students of greater need with Supplemental and Concentration Funding.
 Students of greater need are identified as being eligible for free or reduced priced meals under the National School Lunch Program (NSLP), an English Language Learner (ELL), Students with Disabilities (SWD), homeless students, and foster students.
 A student may fall into multiple categories, but will only count once, and are referred to as “Unduplicated Count or UDC”, for purposes of the additional Supplemental or Concentration grant funding.

 Supplemental grants equal to 20% percent of the adjusted base grants multiplied by the districts unduplicated percentage of English learners, income eligible for free or reduced-price meals, and foster youth pupils;